renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 * Enter quantity 2.
 * Click on the "Add to Cart" button.
 * Locate and click on the "Shop" link.
-* Locate the "Sailing" link.
+* Locate and click the "Sailing" link.
 * Click on the first displayed product.
 * Locate and click on the quantity input field.
 * Clear the quantity input field.